-- 9) For the purpose of students' health and safety, Cameron University requires documentation of vaccinations. - 10) Students are responsible for medical expenses resulting from treatment of illnesses or accidents, including injuries at GPTC campus, Cameron University, or in the clinical setting.
+For students' health and safety, Cameron University requires documentation of vaccinations.

+- Students are responsible for medical expenses resulting from treatment of illnesses or accidents, including injuries at GPTC campus, Cameron University, or in the clinical setting.
 Each student is encouraged to carry their own health insurance.
-(An accident/incident form should be completed and given to the appropriate administrator when an accident occurs at any location.)

-- 11) Students are highly advised to have personal medical insurance.
+(An accident/incident form should be completed and given to the appropriate administrator when an accident occurs at any location.) - Students are highly advised to have personal medical insurance.
 (Cost of insurance is the student's responsibility.)
 The CU/GPTC faculty or Clinical Education Setting are not responsible for injuries incurred at the clinical site or on CU/GPTC campus.
-This will include physical injuries and also injury due to contact with blood borne pathogens, body fluids, or communicable diseases through mucus membranes or infectious needle sticks.
-(CU carries only a medical liability blanket policy on all medical students, which is not medical insurance and will not cover personal medical illness or injuries.) - 12) Incident Reports at clinical education settings, CU, or GPTC must be filled out within 24 hours post-injury, and student must notify the Clinical Education Setting's clinical instructor and Radiologic Technology Clinical Coordinator.
-(If copy of Clinical Education Setting Incident Report is put in student file, CU/GPTC Incident Report is not necessary.) - 13) Students are informed of CU/GPTC Health and Safety Policies and Procedures during an Information Orientation conducted prior to entrance into the Radiologic Technology Program and covering the Student handbook that addresses these Health & Safety Policies and Procedures.
+This will include physical injuries and injuries due to contact with blood borne pathogens, body fluids, or communicable diseases through mucus membranes or infectious needle sticks.
+(CU carries only a medical liability blanket policy on all medical students, which is not medical insurance and will not cover personal medical illness or injuries.)

+- Incident Reports at clinical education settings, CU, or GPTC must be filled out within 24 hours post-injury, and student must notify the Clinical Education Setting's clinical instructor and Radiologic Technology Clinical Coordinator.
+(If copy of Clinical Education Setting Incident Report is put in student file, CU/GPTC Incident Report is not necessary.) - Students are informed of CU/GPTC Health and Safety Policies, and Procedures during an Information Orientation conducted prior to entrance into the Radiologic Technology Program and covering the Student handbook that addresses these Health & Safety Policies and Procedures.
 These policies and procedures are also available to the public on the website found at www.cameron.edu.
 Students sign and initial that they have read and have been reviewed of the institutions policies and procedures annually.

-8. CLINICAL EDUCATION SETTING HEALTH & SAFETY POLICIES AND PROCEDURES
+8. HEALTH & SAFETY POLICIES- CLINICAL SETTINGS